-This paper aims to:
+This document aims to:

-- outline the role and responsibilities of the country hosting the upcoming Bologna Process Ministerial Conference; - provide an overview on how the selection of a host for the upcoming Bologna Process Ministerial Conferences was handled in the past; - propose a timeframe for the election of the host of the 2020 Ministerial Conference and to give a short description of the main responsibilities to be taken up by the host country. - Outline a voting procedure for choosing a host for the Ministerial Conference 2020 in case of several applications
+- outline the role and responsibilities of the country hosting the upcoming Bologna Process Ministerial Conference and BFUG Secretariat; - provide an overview on how the selection of the host for the upcoming Bologna Process Ministerial Conferences was handled in the past; - Propose a time frame for the selection of post 2020 Ministerial Conference - Propose a voting procedure for choosing the host for the next Ministerial Conference and BFUG Secretariat in case more than one application is presented.

-Role and responsibilities of the country hosting the upcoming Bologna Process Ministerial Conference
+Role and responsibilities of the country hosting the upcoming Bologna Process Ministerial Conference and the BFUG Secretariat

-The host of the Ministerial Conference is expected to provide the necessary logistical and financial support to ensure the successful organisation of such an event.
-This includes the following requirements:
+The host of the Ministerial Conference and BFUG Secretariat is expected to provide the necessary logistical and financial support to ensure the successful organisation of such an event.
+This includes the following minimum requirements:

-- Conference room fitting at least 100 ministerial delegations, with each delegation having a maximum of 5 participants; - Simultaneous interpretation for participants44. - Rooms for bilateral meetings and parallel sessions; - Meals and local transport throughout the conference for all members of the ministerial delegations.
+- Conference room fitting at least 100 ministerial delegations, with each delegation having a maximum of 5 participants; - Simultaneous interpretation for participants1; - Rooms for bilateral meetings and parallel sessions; - Meals and local transport throughout the conference for all members of the ministerial delegations.

-In connection with the Ministerial Conferences, a Bologna Policy Forum (BPF) was organised in 2009 (Leuven/Louvain-la-Neuve), 2010 (Vienna), 2012 (Bucharest) and in 2015 (Yerevan).
-It is foreseen that a Policy Forum will take place in 2018 (Paris) as well as to include a Policy Forum in the upcoming Ministerial Conference in 2020.
+In connection with the Ministerial Conferences, a Bologna Policy Forum (BPF) was organised in 2009 (Leuven/Louvain-la-Neuve), 2010 (Vienna), 2012 (Bucharest) 2015 (Yerevan), 2018 (Paris).
+It is foreseen that a Global Policy Forum will take place in 2020 (Rome).
+It is foreseeable that another such Forum will be held in conjunction with the post 2020 Ministerial Conference.

-The country hosting the upcoming Ministerial Conference acts as a Vice-Chair of the Bologna Process/European Higher Education Area (EHEA).
-The Vice Chair's role is to ensure continuity within the rotating Bologna Process/EHEA Co-Chairing system, in which the two Co-Chairs change every semester.
+The country hosting the upcoming Ministerial Conference and the BFUG Secretariat acts as a Vice-Chair of the Bologna Process/ European Higher Education Area (EHEA).
+The Vice Chair's role is to ensure continuity within the rotating Bologna Process/ EHEA Co-Chairing system, in which the two Co-Chairs change every semester.

 The chairs (Vice-Chair and Co-chairs) have to give the necessary political impetus to the whole process.
 The division of tasks between the Co-Chairs and the Vice-Chair is defined at the beginning of their mandate by each chairing team.